13 Best Aptitude Test Preparation Tips to Crack your Placement

 Aptitude test is the most basic round that you will face during most of your placements.
 In this round, you are tested on your mathematical knowledge, implementation of knowledge and intuitive logics as well as verbal ability.

-The very first step to prepare for aptitude test is to gain sufficient mathematical knowledge and have the strong base of concepts.
+The very first step to prepare for the aptitude test is to gain sufficient mathematical knowledge and have a strong base of concepts.

 Follow the important topics for Quantitative Aptitude Test Preparation.

 - Probability, Permutations and Combinations

 Some easy yet important topics include Speed and distance, Boats and Streams, Averages and Ages, Simple Interest and Compound Interest, etc. They are usually solved easily if you know the basic formulae.